The Bachelorette Rewind: See What Ashley Hebert's Season Looked Like 10 Years Ago - E! Online

 Millions of viewers watched the then-dental student fall in love with J.P.
 Rosenbaum and accept his proposal in a summer finale straight out of a fairytale.

 While the couple would go their separate ways in October 2020 after eight years of marriage, the pair remains on good terms and focused on co-parenting their two kids Fordham, 6, and Essex, 4.
+And yes, fans, in the wake of their amicable split, J.P. is single and on the market.

-And yes, fans will never forget their televised wedding that reminded everyone that this unpredictable show can create some pretty amazing relationships.
+Fans will also never forget their televised wedding that reminded everyone that this unpredictable show can create some pretty amazing relationships.

 "I'm grateful because I fell in love and had two beautiful, smart, sweet and loving children as a result of appearing on this show," J.P. exclusively told E!
 News.
 "To say that it changed my life is the understatement of the century!"